K4liber/pycon_pl_24_workshop/README.md

 The workshop is addressed to people who use concurrent programming or parallel programming when creating applications.
 We are going to remind how one can use concurrent and parallel programming in Python.
 There is no need to already have an advanced knowledge on those topics.
 The participants should rather have a basic knowledge about Python.
 Since a significant amount of Python programs use some form of demanding calculations, it is valuable to know all the available options when it comes to parallel programming.
 If you eager to optimize your computations in Python, the workshop could help you with that.

-Note for begineers:
+Note for Python newbies/beginners:

-Even if somehow you do not have a basic knowledge about Python, we are going to present some generic IT concepts.
-Because of that, every person with basic IT knowledge could learn something from the workshop.
+Being a PyCon participant does not always indicate any knowledge about Python.
+For example, one might be a Java programmer and out of curiosity would like to see what's going on on the other side of the force.
+Without any Python knowledge, the workshop can still be a valuable experience, beacuse we are going to present some generic IT concepts.
+Every person with basic IT knowledge can learn something from the workshop.
 If you just starting with Python, it could be hard to understand some of the things we are going to talk about.
 Still you will manage to understand some parts and can ask for clarification.
 We are happy to answer your question both during the workshop and after its completion.

 ## Szczegółowy abstract (6144)